Cardinal-Cryptography/aleph-node/BUILD.md

 patchelf --set-interpreter /lib64/ld-linux-x86-64.so.2 target/x86_64-unknown-linux-gnu/release/aleph-node
 ```

-If you have `nix` installed locally, you can simply call `nix-shell` (use `--pure` if you don't want to interfere with your
+If you have `nix` installed locally, you can simply call `nix-shell --pure`.
+It should spawn a shell containing all build
-system packages, i.e. `gcc`, `clang`).
-It should spawn a shell containing all build dependencies.
-Within it, you can call `cargo
+dependencies.
+Within it, you can call `cargo build --release -p aleph-node`.
+Keep in mind that a binary created this way will
-build --release -p aleph-node`.
-Keep in mind that a binary created this way will depend on `glibc` referenced by `nix` and not
+depend on loader referenced by `nix` and not the default one used by your system.
+In order to fix it, assuming that your loader
-the default one used by your system.
-In order to fix it, assuming that your loader is stored at `/lib64/ld-linux-x86-64.so.2`,
+is stored at `/lib64/ld-linux-x86-64.so.2`, you can execute `patchelf --set-interpreter /lib64/ld-linux-x86-64.so.2 <path to
-you can execute `patchelf --set-interpreter /lib64/ld-linux-x86-64.so.2 <path to aleph-node>`.
+aleph-node>`.

 ## Manual
 These are build dependencies we use in our linux images for `aleph-node`: